achebanenko/hello-git/commands/commit.md

 Commiting, `-m` allow to provide an one line message to the commit (without opening editor) `$ git commit -m "Description of the commit"`

+Commit and add simultaneously, `-a` automatically stage all modified tracked files before the commit (!not new files) `$ git commit -am"New message"`

 ## --amend